Britvic to cut costs and take Fruit Shoot to India

+* Says recommended a dividend of 1 rupee per share Source text for Eikon: Further company coverage:

-LONDON British soft drinks maker Britvic (BVIC.L) will close two factories and a warehouse in the UK and roll out the Fruit Shoot brand in India as part of a new strategy announced with its interim results.
+LONDON May 22 British soft drinks maker Britvic will close two factories and a warehouse in the UK and roll out the Fruit Shoot brand in India as part of a new strategy announced with its interim results.

 The company also reached an agreement with Narang Group for the national sales and distribution of Fruit Shoot in India, commencing mid-2014.